Mickey46/Agtech/README.md

 ## License

-This repository is licensed under the MIT License.
-See the LICENSE file for more details.
+This repository is licensed under a proprietary license.
+Unauthorized copying, distribution, modification, or public display of this software is strictly prohibited without prior written permission from the owner.
+For more information, please refer to the [LICENSE](https://github.com/Mickey46/Agtech/blob/main/LICENSE) file or contact the repository owner.